kenpat06/credit-suisse-crowd-funding/README.md

     curl -i http://localhost:8080/hello

-Print a basic welcome message
+Prints a basic welcome message and let's you know that the RESTful service is reachable alive and well.
+Of course, Finagle has a simple health REST endpoint on the administration port.

     curl -H "Content-Type: application/json" -i -X POST -d '{"amount": 1000,"duration":500}' http://localhost:8080/loan/request